Is the Schwarzschild Metric a Vacuum Solution of the Einstein Equation?: Solutions of the Inhomogeneous Einstein Equation

 while for $r=0$ and $\varepsilon \rightarrow 0$ this becomes

-These two limits taken together have the appearance an attractive delta function. \ To complete the verification let us check by integrating the Newtonian term for the density, using the divergence theorem, that we obtain the appropriate constant (independent of $\varepsilon $)
+These two limits taken together have the appearance of a delta function expected for a point mass. \ To complete the verification let us check by integrating the Newtonian term for the density over a sphere of radius $R$ and using the divergence theorem, that we obtain the appropriate constant (independent of $\varepsilon $).
+From (\ref{36}) and (\ref{rbr}) we find that